TangoJ-Labs/fabric-production-tutorials/decentralized_solo/README.md

 >Registration adds an entry into the `fabric-ca-server.db` or LDAP
 >
 >**1.8) Register the org administrator**
 <br>The admin identity has the "admin" attribute which is added to ECert by default.
+Register the admin:
 >>`fabric-ca-client register -d --id.name org1-admin-orderer --id.secret adminpw --id.attrs "admin=true:ecert"`
 >
 >OR (potential attributes - see [docs](https://hyperledger-fabric-ca.readthedocs.io/en/latest/users-guide.html#registering-a-new-identity) for more):